HOW CAN I GIVE TO ST AUGUSTINES?

 - Through your employer’s payroll giving scheme ‘Give As You Earn’ (GAYE only applies if your employer runs such a scheme – your Human Resources department can provide details on this.
 For higher rate tax payers then please also see the section below under ‘tax efficient giving’).

 OTHER WAYS TO GIVE

 - A regular offering is taken at all our Sunday services.
-Please use the giving envelopes provided.
+You can give using Cash or via your Smartphone using the Givt App.
+If you give using cash and wish to claim Gift Aid, please use the giving envelopes provided.

 - If you would like to send us a cheque or a giving voucher, please make it payable to ‘St Augustine of Hippo PCC’ and send to the Parish Office at the address on our website.

 TO LEAVE A LEGACY